charmfinance/cube-protocol/README.md

 then normalized to sum to 100%.

-### Owner and guardian privileges
+### Governance and guardian privileges

-There are two privileged accounts for each pool: an owner and a guardian.
+There are two privileged accounts for each pool: governance and a guardian.

-The **owner** can:
+The **governance** account can:

 - Change max pool share of each cube token